See Also: Best Hotels in Seattle

 Palihotel Seattle – Food and Drink

-- Restaurant: The onsite Hart and the Hunter restaurant is an upscale diner, specializing in Southern-style cuisine that utilizes fresh, Northwest ingredients.
+- Restaurant: The Hart and the Hunter restaurant is an upscale diner, specializing in Southern-style cuisine that utilizes fresh, Northwest ingredients.
 Excellent biscuits.
 Attached coffee bar.
 Open for breakfast, lunch, dinner, and weekekend brunch: 8am-10pm Tuesday-Friday, 9am-10pm Saturday & Sunday, 8am-4pm Monday.

 - Lounge/Bar: There is a bar area located within the Hart and the Hunter restaurant that operates during restaurant hours.
 Beer, wine, and cocktails.